wxn0brP/ValtheraDB/docs/getting_started.md

   // 4.
 Find the user and apply the relations. const authorWithPosts = await relation.findOne(
-    ["main", "users"], // The collection we are querying { email: "jane.doe@example.com" }, // The user we are looking for relations // The relations to apply
+    ["main", "users"], // The collection we are querying { name: "Jane Doe" }, // The user we are looking for relations // The relations to apply
   );